telerik/xaml-docs/controls/radpdfviewer/showing-a-file.md

 {% if site.site_name == 'WPF' %}
->PDF files can be opened as long as you can obtain a stream with their content that supports Read and Seek operations.
+>PDF files can be opened as long as you can obtain a stream with their content that supports *Read and Seek operations*.
 If the stream supports only Read, its content should be copied to a MemoryStream, which will enable the Seek operation as well and will facilitate **RadPdfViewer** to show the document.
 Notice that the document is loaded **asynchronously** and the stream **shouldn't be closed**.{% endif %}

 ### Setting DocumentSource in Code-Behind